Victork12/medical-insurance-cost-predictor/README.md

 ## License

-This project is for educational purposes (CS 470 Term Project).
+This project is for educational purposes.